qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 ## First cookbook

-I like to do my work in my {% ihighlight %}~/chef-dev{% endihighlight %} directory.
+I like to do my work in my {% ihighlight bash %}~/chef-dev{% endihighlight %} directory.
 So let's create this first.

 {% highlight bash %}
 $ mkdir ~/chef-dev
 $ cd ~/chef-dev
 {% endhighlight %}

-Then we'll create our first cookbook, this can be found on [github](https://github.com/qubitrenegade/my_test), but it's not much more than a base {% ihighlight %}chef generate cookbook <cookbook name>{% endihighlight %}.
+Then we'll create our first cookbook, this can be found on [github](https://github.com/qubitrenegade/my_test), but it's not much more than a base {% ihighlight bash %}chef generate cookbook <cookbook name>{% endihighlight %}.

-{% highlight %}
+{% highlight bash %}
 $ chef generate cookbook my_test
 $ cd my_test
 {% endhighlight %}

 ### Running Test Kitchen

-At this point, we should be in our new cookbook directory, and be able to run {% ihighlight %}kitchen test{% endihighlight %}, but I'm having trouble and didn't want to reboot at the moment...
+At this point, we should be in our new cookbook directory, and be able to run {% ihighlight bash %}kitchen test{% endihighlight %}, but I'm having trouble and didn't want to reboot at the moment...

 So more on this later,